ope-nz/b4x_cba/README.md

 ## buildtime

-b4x_cba will create a file called build.txt in the Files directory of your project with the current date/time.
+b4x_cba will create a file named "build.txt" in the Files directory of your project with the current date/time.
 If you omit the date/time formats they will default to yyyy-MM-dd HH:mm:ss.

+NOTE: The file "build.txt" does not need to exist before running.

-NOTE: Remember to sync the files after the first run.
+NOTE: Remember to sync the files after the first run (to remove warning #17).

 `#CustomBuildAction: folders ready, b4x_cba.exe, -action buildtime`